 Baby don’t stay away from me for too long

 The production on Honey To The Bee largely complements Billie apparently exploring her sexual urges, offering a markedly more mature sound than the preceding singles.
-There are a few saccharine flourishes – it wouldn’t be the ‘90s if the producers hadn’t taken a few liberties.
-Thus, despite Billie’s yearning becoming increasingly carnal, there is still the sound of bees buzzing and birds chirping to remind us that this is, after all, a single marketed towards a teen demographic.
+There are a few saccharine flourishes (it wouldn’t be the ‘90s if the producers hadn’t taken a few liberties).
+Thus, despite Billie’s yearning becoming increasingly carnal, there’s still the sound of bees buzzing and birds chirping, serving as a reminder that this is, after all, a single marketed towards a younger teen demographic.

-The accompanying music video for Honey To The Bee takes the theme of the song in a much more literal sense – which was probably wise, in hindsight.
-The aesthetic is so very ‘90s with its vivid orange and blue colour palette; it also utilises cutting edge (for the time) CGI – the majority of which still looks pretty good.
-It’s crude by today’s standards of course, but the scenes featuring flowers blooming to reveal Billie in the middle certainly don’t show their age, considering it’s been two decades since the single was released.
-That’s not to say there isn’t a certain degree of superfluity – the rotating blue three-dimensional shapes visible in some shots were clearly included because there was screen space to fill and someone was excited to show off their technical prowess.
+The accompanying music video for Honey To The Bee takes the theme of the song in a much more literal sense, which was probably wise, in hindsight.
+The aesthetic is so very ‘90s with its vivid orange and blue colour palette; it also utilises cutting edge (for the time) CGI; the majority of which still looks pretty good.
+It’s crude by today’s standards of course, but the scenes featuring flowers blooming to reveal Billie in the middle certainly don’t show their age, considering it’s been more than two decades since the single was released.
+That’s not to say there isn’t a certain degree of superfluity; the rotating blue three-dimensional shapes visible in some shots were clearly included because there was screen space to fill and someone was excited to show off their technical prowess.
 It doesn’t hugely detract from the final product, but the radiant lighting and sprawling oceanic landscapes are perfectly stimulating in their own right.
-There is one glaring creative oversight, however: the inclusion of what we presume are bees flying around Billie at one point in the video.
-Except they look more like a cross between a mosquito and a dragonfly – presumably a design misinterpretation since you’d think the technology that facilitates the creation of pulsating flowers would stretch to the accurate rendering of an insect.
+There is one glaring creative oversight, however: the inclusion of what are presumably bees flying around Billie at one point in the video.
+Except they look more like a cross between a mosquito and a dragonfly, which is presumably a design misinterpretation since technology that facilitates the creation of pulsating flowers should stretch to the accurate rendering of an insect.

 Honey To The Bee matched the peak of its immediate predecessor; from the outside #3 seemed to be a perfectly acceptable result for a song that wasn’t obvious chart fodder.
-But it’s unlikely to have done anything to quash the label’s anxieties over Billie’s commercial prowess – nonetheless, work would shortly begin in earnest on her second album.
+But it’s unlikely to have done anything to quash the label’s anxieties over Billie’s commercial prowess.
 In 2007, some eight years after it was released, Honey To The Bee unexpectedly returned to the chart following the inclusion of downloads and a campaign by Chris Moyles to test the new rules.
-The track subsequently re-entered at #17 for a solitary week – and whilst we have no doubt that the majority of its sales were disingenuously tongue-in-cheek, we’ll take it as a victory for pop music and it cemented Honey To The Bee as an early beneficiary of the new chart rules.
-Buzz us up to heaven, baby.
+The track subsequently re-entered at #17 for a solitary week, and while there’s little doubt the majority of its sales were disingenuously tongue-in-cheek, it (briefly) put Honey To The Bee back into the public consciousness and cemented it as an early beneficiary of the new chart rules.